 After you have set achievable goals for your outsourced team and they have started working on your project, make sure you remain involved in the work they do, especially in the beginning.
 Being involved means occasionally checking in with them and what they do, as well as helping them out if they run into some challenges.

-While you should always keep your check-in with your outsourced team and help them out, doing it since the beginning will likely push them to familiarize themselves with your work more promptly.
+While you should regularly check in with your outsourced team and help them out, doing it from the beginning will likely push them to familiarize themselves with your work more promptly.
 Being involved with your outsourced team allows you to monitor their performance.

 Check the Quality of Their Work